emerging brands are taking ‘sex sells’ to new extremes | read | i-D

-For spring/summer 2017, Eckhaus Latta unveiled an X-rated campaign that featured real-life people having sex.
-Eight couples of different races and sexual orientations were captured in the midst of intimate acts from oral sex to handjobs.
-The models in mid-coitus were styled in deconstructed knit tops and colorful patterned trousers from the brand.
-The images, photographed by Heji Shin, are pixelated to hide the most naughty details, but there is no question about what is happening in the photos.
+For spring/summer 17, Eckhaus Latta unveiled an X-rated campaign that featured real-life people having real-life sex.
+Eight couples of different races and sexual orientations were captured in the midst of acts from oral sex to handjobs.
+The models, mid-coitus, were styled in deconstructed knit tops and colorful patterned trousers from the brand.
+The images, photographed by Heji Shin, are pixelated to hide the most intimate details, but there is no question about what is happening in the photos.
 The provocative images took the old adage of "sex sells" to a whole new level.

 One of the first sex-driven advertisements was introduced in 1911, when Woodbury Soap released a game-changing campaign that pictured a fully-clothed man and woman lightly embracing.
 By 1936, the popular soap company featured the first fully nude woman in its ads.
 Other brands quickly caught on to the power of sex appeal.